jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction_disjunction.rst

                 return True
         return p and q

-  then test passes, and I add an `if statement`_ for the first case
+  the test passes, and I add an `if statement`_ for the first case

   .. code-block:: python